CSProDevelopment/helps/README.md

 # helps
-CSPro help documentation and the tools to generate CHM and HTML files
+CSPro help documentation that can be built using the CSDocument tool available in CSPro 8.0+.